luckyshot/OneAuth/README.md

-# [OneAuth](https://github.com/luckyshot/OneAuth) <br>PHP User Authentication Class Library with UAC features
+# [OneAuth](https://github.com/luckyshot/OneAuth) <br>PHP User Authentication Class with UAC features

-OneAuth is a **secure** and **minimal** boilerplate PHP User Authentication System developed to provide essential functionality to manage user authentication on websites, ready to use and to build upon your REST server, use it in a framework like Limonade or any other project.
+OneAuth is a **secure** and **minimal** boilerplate PHP User Authentication System developed to provide essential functionality to manage user authentication on websites, ready to use and to build upon your web app, project, REST server, use it in a framework like Limonade or anything else.

 * **Minimal**: OneAuth is coded to have the essential features, nothing more
-* **Secure**: Passwords are salted and encrypted in SHA-1, users keep authenticated through a cookie instead of a session file (more secure)
+* **Secure**: Passwords are salted and encrypted in SHA-1, users are authenticated through a cookie instead of a session file (increased security)
-* **Small**: Two PHP classes and one MySQL database
+* **Small**: OneAuth is two PHP classes and one MySQL table
-* **Scalable**: You can add new fields, integrate social media networks and build upon very easily
+* **Scalable**: You can add new fields, integrate with other login methods (such as social media networks) and build new functionalities very easily

 ## Features